refraction-ray/hpc-build-ansible-playbooks/roles/cgroup/README.md

 Requirements
 ------------

 You must have these user created defined in `cgrules.conf`.
+For example, ELK stack users restriction must be added after install of ELK stack.

 Templates and Files
 --------------